johngodley/search-regex/readme.txt

 * Entirely new rewrite of the plugin.
 Requires minimum PHP 5.6.

 == Changelog ==

+= 2.2.1 - 22nd July 2020 =
+- Fix regular expression search having no pagination buttons
+- Fix saving a preset with no search phrase showing an error
+- Fix inline editor not working on sources with an underscore
+- Add edit link for TablePress tables

 = 2.2 - 18th July 2020 =
 - Add presets